fmhy/edit/docs/ai.md

 # ► AI Chatbots

-* **Note** - Keep in mind it's **never** a good idea to upload personal / confidential files or information to any cloud AI, as many train on your questions or code.
-Remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for bots.
+* **Note** - It's **never** a good idea to upload personal / confidential files or info to any cloud AI, as many train on your questions and code.
+If you want privacy, its best to run bots yourself locally, and remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) if signing up for bots.

 ***